dzhang32/autorecipes/README.md

 `autorecipes` automates your recipe planning by taking care of:

 1. Creating and storing a database of recipes.
-2. Generating a weekly meal plan.
+2. Customizing weekly meal plans.
-3. Deriving your shopping list of ingredients.
+3. Generating shopping lists of ingredients.

 ## Installation instructions